 Each year, the overwhelming majority of Assumption students transported to the hospital for intoxication were drinking hard alcohol.
-In light of this, any underage student found responsible for possession of hard alcohol no matter the amount (including a mixed drink) will receive AT LEAST 3 points.
+In light of this, any underage student found responsible for possession of hard alcohol no matter the amount (including a mixed drink) can expect to receive AT LEAST 3 points.